 If the results were available and ignored, it is malpractice.
 If the drugs were given before the results were checked, it is reckless.

-But presenting the resulting collapse as a "neurological event" is a calculated deception designed to shield the hospital from the consequences of their own incompetence.
+But presenting the resulting collapse as a somehow natural yet sudden "neurological decline" is a calculated deception designed to shield the hospital from the consequences of their own incompetence.

-And – between a phone call and a consulting room hard-core pressure session – spending upwards of two hours in an endeavour to coerce Harry’s owner (me) into signing “euthanisation” consent forms to destroy the evidence in the form of Harry himself, is nothing short of the most evil brand of Clinical Fraud there is.
+And – between a phone call and a consulting room hard-core pressure session – spending upwards of two hours in an endeavour to coerce Harry’s owner (me) into signing “euthanisation” consent forms to destroy the evidence in the form of Harry himself, is nothing short of the most evil brand of clinical deception imaginable.